CEML97/PHY607-2nd-Project/README.md

 The package is in the folder brownian_motion_pkg.
 The instructions to run the package are given in the README file inside the directory.
-Including the pdf of the report.
+The pdf for the report is also uploaded